wenet-e2e/wenet/examples/aishell/NST/README.md

 ## Guideline

-First, you have to prepare supervised and unsupervised data for NST, and then in stage 1 of run.sh, you will train an initial supervised teacher and generate pseudo labels for unsupervised data.
+First, you have to prepare supervised and unsupervised data for NST.
+Then in stage 1 of `run.sh`, you will train an initial supervised teacher and generate pseudo labels for unsupervised data.
-After that, you can run the noisy student training iteratively in stage 2 .
+After that, you can run the noisy student training iteratively in stage 2.
+The whole pipeline is illustrated in the following picture.

 ![plot](local/NST_plot.png)

 ### Data preparation

 To run this recipe, you should follow the steps from [WeNet examples](https://github.com/wenet-e2e/wenet/tree/main/examples) to prepare [AISHELL1](https://github.com/wenet-e2e/wenet/tree/main/examples/aishell/s0) and [WenetSpeech](https://github.com/wenet-e2e/wenet/tree/main/examples/wenetspeech/s0) data.